ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 Create a new directory in to which you can download the source code, build the stack, and then obtain the manifest file.

 To obtain the manifest, choose a tag of the platform reference firmware.
 [RD-INFRA-2023.09.29](https://neoverse-reference-design.docs.arm.com/en/latest/releases/RD-INFRA-2023.09.29/release_note.html) is used here.
-See the [release notes](https://neoverse-reference-design.docs.arm.com/en/latest/releases/index.html) for more information.
+See the [release notes](https://neoverse-reference-design.docs.arm.com/en/latest/) for more information.

 Specify the platform you would like with the manifest.
 In the [manifest repo](https://git.gitlab.arm.com/infra-solutions/reference-design/infra-refdesign-manifests) there are a number of available platforms.
-As detailed in these [instructions](https://neoverse-reference-design.docs.arm.com/en/latest/platforms/common/setup-workspace.html#platform-manifest-names) select `pinned-rdn2.xml`.
+In this case, select `pinned-rdn2.xml`.

 ```bash
 mkdir rd-infra